KRYS-FM

 KRYS-FM (99.1 MHz) is a radio station broadcasting a country music format.
 Licensed to Corpus Christi, Texas, United States, the station serves the Corpus Christi area.
-The station is currently owned by iHeartMedia and features programming from ABC Radio.
+The station is currently owned by iHeartMedia and features programming from Premiere Networks.
 The station's studios and offices are located on Old Brownsville Road in Corpus Christi (near the airport), and its transmitter tower is located in Robstown, Texas.

 History

 K-99 has been a country formatted station since December 1982.
 K-99's original call letters were KBCB-FM (1982–84).
 KRYS was originally KRIS radio 1360 AM, until it was sold in 1956 and changed to KRYS.
 1360 AM is now KKTX.
 The station went on the air as KBCB on January 5, 1981.
 On August 20, 1984, the station changed its call sign to the current KRYS-FM.